Introduction

 To determine if the audience is predominantly high or low context, Extension educators can use several strategies:

-Finding the appropriate context level in communication is a significant challenge (Hall & Hall, 1990).
-To bridge this gap, Extension educators can adopt a flexible approach, providing essential details while remaining open to questions and discussions and ensuring that all participants understand and feel comfortable with the information presented.
-For example, an Extension educator could start with a brief overview of the key steps involved in soil testing, ensuring that low-context individuals receive the concise instructions they need.
+Identifying the appropriate level of communication context can be challenging (Hall & Hall, 1990).
+Extension educators might navigate this by adopting a flexible communication style—offering key details clearly, while also creating space for questions and discussion to ensure all participants feel comfortable and informed.
+For instance, an educator introducing a soil testing program could begin with a brief overview of the main steps, which may be especially helpful for individuals who prefer direct, task-focused communication.
 Following the specific instructions, the educator could facilitate a discussion or Q&A session, inviting high-context individuals to ask questions and engage in a dialogue about the process.
 Additionally, practical demonstrations can be incorporated to provide hands-on learning experiences, which can help both high-context and low-context individuals better understand the material.
-This approach allows the educator to provide structure and clarity while also creating space for interaction and clarification, accommodating the communication preferences of both high-context and low-context participants.
+This approach allows the educator to provide structure and clarity while creating space for interaction and clarification, accommodating the communication preferences of high-context and low-context participants.

-It is also important to recognize that within any culture, subcultures may exhibit different communication preferences.
-For example, while Guatemalan culture may generally follow high-context communication, certain groups therein — such as agricultural producers who have spent years operating in a low-context environment—may adopt low-context styles due to their exposure and adaptation to that system (McKay-Semmler, 2017).
-The communication context is influenced by various factors, including industry norms, relationship dynamics, and the interaction between traditional and evolving communication patterns.
+Recognizing that subcultures may exhibit different communication preferences within any culture is also helpful.
+For example, while Guatemalan culture may generally follow high-context communication, certain groups therein, such as agricultural producers who have spent years operating in a low-context environment, may adopt low-context styles due to their exposure and adaptation to that system (McKay-Semmler, 2017).
+Various factors, including industry norms, relationship dynamics, and the interaction between traditional and evolving communication patterns, influence the communication context.

 Why Does Understanding Context Matter?

-Avoiding challenges related to high- versus low-context communication holds significant importance from the perspectives of individuals from high-context and low-context cultures.
-Maintaining relationships and social harmony is paramount for those familiar with high-context communication (Croucher et al., 2012).
+Navigating the differences between high- and low-context communication can be important for fostering effective interactions across cultural groups.
+For individuals from high-context cultures, maintaining relationships and social harmony often takes precedence in communication (Croucher et al., 2012).
 Misunderstandings from low-context communication can damage relationships within Extension audiences, risking conflicts and reducing trust in Extension advice.
 For instance, an Extension educator delivering instructions on a new agricultural technique in a high-context community might prioritize building rapport and understanding the audience's existing practices before diving into specifics.
 This indirect approach can fail if the audience from a low-context background expects clear and concise instructions from the beginning.

 Moreover, the effective communication of indirect messages, essential in high-context communication, becomes compromised by challenges posed by low-context interaction, leading to communication failures and misinterpretations (Croucher et al., 2012).
 Extension educators frequently rely on metaphors, analogies, or storytelling to convey messages in high-context communities.
 However, the intended learning outcomes may not be achieved if the audience interprets these messages literally due to low-context communication preferences.